-The problem is far too many runners who are training at paces too slow do not teach the body to conserve carbohydrate at race pace.
+The problem is far too many runners are training at paces too slow.
+This form of training does not teach the body to conserve carbohydrate at race pace.

-The body has been taught to rely on carbohydrates, not on what it has far more stores of, fat.
+The body has been taught to rely on carbohydrates, not on what it has far more stores of which is fat.

 Long runs are vital to any half marathon training schedule but long slow running will not produce long fast efforts.

-Only faster running can help runners burn fat more economically (more efficient) and rely less on what it has less of, carbohydrates.
+So, only faster running can help runners burn fat more economically.
+The goal is to rely less on what it has less of, carbohydrates.

-Runners are simply not training at the proper heart rate and at a high enough anaerobic effort to achieve the results they seek.
+Runners are simply not training at the proper heart rate.
+In addition, at a high enough anaerobic effort to achieve the results they seek.

 Athletes begin to doubt and second guess themselves.